hamlet-io/docs/docs/learn/layers/blueprint.md

 :::

 We certainly provided the `Name` and `Id`, but the remainder of this Environment configuration was contributed by a standard set of configuration in the Hamlet engine.
 An "integration" Environment is commonly required and it's purpose is understood - so Hamlet provides its configuration for ease of use.
-### Plugins

-If your Layers define non-Provider Plugins to load (not yet covered) then they may also be contributing definitions in the same manner as the Provider Plugins.